Mentorioum/reactjs-web-app-mentorium/content/code-splitting.md

 ### Exercise - Add the suspense api to component
 1. Pay attention to the network tab in the development panel look on the API calls.
-1. Choose the component from any homework, add the suspense API.
+1. Update the routes of the contact list by using the lazy loading.
 1. Check the difference related to the API calls.